Documentation

 location

-object - It is often possible to geographically locate IP addresses.
+object - Often, it is possible to geolocate IP addresses.
 The

 location

-object contains geographical information for the queried IP address.
-Put
+object includes geographical information for the queried IP address, indicating the

 #